How Much Does It Cost to Stain a Deck?

 An attractive, well-maintained deck can add to the value of a home.
 When it comes time to sell, potential buyers will appreciate a deck that’s been kept in good condition.

-While homeowners can save money on labor costs by staining a deck themselves, the process involves more than brushing on some stain.
-The prep work is a crucial part of ensuring the adhesion of the stain to the wood boards, railings, steps, and posts.
+While homeowners can save money on labor costs by learning how to stain a deck or how to paint a deck themselves, the process involves more than brushing on some stain.
+The prep work is a crucial part of ensuring that the stain adheres to the wood boards, railings, steps, and posts.
 Cleaning, stripping, sanding, and sealing the deck are all integral parts of a staining project.
-Hiring a professional may cost more, but these pros have the experience, tools, and equipment to get the job done quickly.
-Deck staining as a DIY project can cost between $20 and $250 for the stain alone, depending on the size of your deck.
-Keep in mind that renting a pressure washer costs about $38 per day, and staining supplies, such as brushes, rollers, and tape, can cost between $10 and $30 each.
+A professional may cost more than a DIY project, but these pros have the experience, tools, and equipment to get the job done quickly.
+Deck staining as a DIY project can cost between $20 and $120 per gallon for the stain alone, depending on the size of the deck.
+Homeowners will want to keep in mind that they’ll need to pay to rent or purchase a pressure washer, as well as purchase staining supplies such as brushes, rollers, and tape.
 A sander and stripping product will also add to the overall cost of the project.
 If repairs need to be done, a professional can handle them and complete them in a timely manner while guaranteeing their work.
+Overall, hiring a professional for a deck power wash and stain may be more cost effective in the long run—not to mention saving the homeowner time and stress.

 How to Save Money on the Cost to Stain a Deck

 Budgeting for the cost to stain a deck can be challenging, and the additional fees associated with the project can quickly add up.
-One way to save money would be to choose the cheapest deck staining professional you can find, but there are other ways to save without compromising on quality.
+One way to save money is to choose the cheapest deck staining professional available, but there are other ways to save without compromising on quality.

 - Shop around.
 Get at least three estimates from reputable deck staining professionals in your area.

 - Use quality stains.
-While it may cost more in up-front costs to use a high-quality stain, it could save money down the road by prolonging the life of the deck surface and allowing longer periods of time between stainings.
+While it may cost more in up-front costs to use a high-quality stain, doing so could save money down the road by prolonging the life of the deck surface and allowing longer periods of time between stainings.

 - Do some of the work yourself.
-Clearing the deck of furniture, grills, and other patio objects can help save on labor costs.
+If you have a tried and tested store-bought or homemade deck cleaner, you can clean the deck ahead of time.
+Clearing the deck of furniture, grills, and other objects can also help save on labor costs.

 - Sign up for yearly packages.
-Signing up for yearly maintenance packages can prolong the life of the deck.
+Signing up for yearly maintenance packages can help you prolong the life of the deck.
 Regular cleanings and prompt repair of damaged areas can help prevent further deterioration.

-Asking a decking contractor the right questions can minimize miscommunication and identify the right professional for you.
-The following questions can help you choose the best deck contractor and understand the costs associated with the project.
+Asking a decking contractor the right questions can help homeowners minimize miscommunication and clarify aspects of the project.
+The following questions can help homeowners choose the best deck contractor and understand the costs associated with the project.

 - Do you have references?